CPD (Continuing Professional Development)

 Structured meetings

-ACS encourages members to engage, participate in and attend activities relevant to their role to increase their knowledge, skills and ability to succeed in the competitive business environment.
-The CPD must be relevant to our industry, current role, and career aspirations and some activities must pertain to professional ethics.
+ACS encourages members to engage, participate in and attend activities to increase your knowledge and skills .
+CPD must be relevant to your industry, current role and career intentions and some activities must pertain to professional ethics.

-ACS recommends you maintain detailed supporting documents or evidence of all your CPD activities.
-Any false claims made in relation to CPD records and activities may be construed as misconduct under the ACS Code of Practice and Disciplinary Rules.
+ACS recommends you maintain detailed supporting documents or evidence of your CPD activities.
+Any false claims made in relation to CPD records and activities may be construed as misconduct under the ACS Code of Conduct and Complaint Procedure.

 CPD Activity Allocation